 A bike is given an immediate youthful appearance by replacing old grips or old bar tape with a new bar tape or grips brings about immediate youth to a bike.
 While this is undoubtedly true, it is essential not to ignore your other touchpoints too.

 Bicycle seats can wear, and over time the foam and shell will lose the firmness, shape, and support they once offered.
 If your bicycle seat is collapsing in the middle, or there are significant creases in the cover where the foam once was, then it is likely time to get yourself a new perch.

 If you were always comfortable with your past saddle, then look for the closest replacement.
-If not, consider visiting your local bike stores and asking to trial a selection.
+Consider visiting your local bike shop store and asking to trial a selection.

 It is a similar story for the pedals.
 These things spin more than that overly enthusiastic guy holding a sign on your street corner.

 Clip-in-type pedals have multiple moving parts that will not last forever.
 The surface of the pedal is something to consider, too.
-While most have become far more durable in recent years than some older pedals,
+While most have become far more durable recently than some older pedals.

 As cleats wear out, you'll often find that their connection with the pedal becomes loose.
 You can sometimes find that it's hard to release your foot from the pedal or, conversely, that you pull your foot off the pedal accidentally.
-You don't want to do that, especially not in traffic, enough to cause problems engaging and disengaging.
+You want to avoid doing that, especially not in traffic, enough to cause problems engaging and disengaging.
 There is no set time as it depends on how much you ride, how often you walk on the cleats.